 "The fact that a tunnel boring machine of this type has never been used before in the construction of Frankfurt's subway network makes the driving of the two tubes a fascinating project for everyone involved.
 At the same time, we are gaining experience for future tunnel construction projects in Frankfurt," says Michael Rüffer, who as VGF Managing Director is responsible for the Technology and Operations divisions, explaining the special nature of the major construction site.

 According to current plans, the 2.7-kilometer-long U5 subway line extension is scheduled to go into operation in the course of 2025.
-So there is still a lot of work to be done before the first trains will run through the tubes.
+So there is still a lot to do before the first trains will run through the tubes.